 - I am continually motivated by the challenge of selling something new.
 Crafting a pitch and landing a new client is a satisfying process that never fails to excite me.

-What Interviewers Will Be Looking for in Your Answer
+What Interviewers Will Look for in Your Answers

-For interviewers, your response will be a test of your research abilities - preparation is essential for success in sales.
-The more specifics you can share, the more clear it will be that you've done your homework and are familiar with the company and its product.
-Being specific will also demonstrate that you're interested in this particular sales position (as opposed to any sales role that will hire you).
+For interviewers, your responses to these questions will be a test of your research abilities - preparation is essential for success in sales.
+The more specifics you share, the clearer it will be that you've done your homework and are familiar with the company and its product.
+Being specific demonstrates that you're interested in this particular sales position (as opposed to any sales role that will hire you).

 What Not to Say

-This is an open-ended question, but that doesn't mean every answer is a good one.
-In your response, aim to keep the focus on the company, position, or product.
+Many questions about working in sales are open-ended, but that doesn't mean every answer is a good one.
+In your response, keep the focus on the company, position, or product.
 Do not focus on what the position will do for you.
 That means, don't say "I'm interested in this position because it offers a high salary."
 That may be one of your motivating factors for applying for the role, but it's not very compelling for interviewers.

 Sales Job Interview Tips